MatteoP95/mhw1/README.md

 # mhw1
-the clone of Wikidot.
+  The clone of Wikidot.

-To load the images, create a folder named "immagini" in the same directory of the .html and .css files and put all images there

 This is the homework for my Web Programming class, this code is not used for real web pages.

+If you find ways to improve my code using ONLY HTML and CSS, feel free to contribute!!!
+Help is always appreciated